Kujbor/react-redux-form-generator/README.md

 import FieldWrapper from "./FieldWrapper";

 // Here you need to import your validate functions
-// We`ll look closer to them below in documentation import * as validators from "../utils/validators";
+// We`ll look closer to them below in this documentation import * as validators from "../utils/validators";

 import ReactReduxFormGenerator from "./ReactReduxFormGenerator";

 class ReactReduxFormGeneratorWrapper extends Component {
   componentWillReceiveProps({ data: nextData, errors: nextErrors }) {
     const {
       onChange,
       data: prevData,